You should be proud of yourself. Very beautiful. I making rye this weekend.

 Michalis!
 I am starting the blog up again!
 A new post in the coming week.
 Stay tuned!
 And yay! on the mill.
 The next bread is just for you, it specifically deals with a fun bread that you need a mill for.... xoxoxoxoxoxo

 Hey.
-So, I answer all comments, but it might take me a few days.
-Sit tight, and I will get back to you as soon as I can!
+So, I answer all of my comments, but it may take me a few days to get to it.
+Go ahead and leave a comment or ask a question and I will respond the best I can!